 Gauge

-- This stocking it worked from the top down to the toe.
+• Crochet a Stocking: This Xmas pattern is worked from the top opening down to the toe.
 A faux fur cuff is then made and sewn on.
-Faux fur poms are then added, if desired.
+Faux fur pompoms are then added, if desired.

 Special Stitches